African humid period: Southern Africa

 The effects, if any, of the African humid period on Southern Africa have been unclear.
 Originally it was proposed that the orbitally driven changes would imply a dry period in Southern Africa which would have given way to moister conditions as the northern AHP ended, as the ITCZ should shift its average position between the two hemispheres.
 However, the lack of paleoclimatology data with sufficient time resolution from Southern Africa has made it difficult to assess the climate there during the AHP.
-More recently obtained paleoclimate data have suggested however that southern Africa was actually wetter during the AHP rather than drier, reaching as far as north-northwest Madagascar 23° south and as far as the catchment of the Orange River.
+More recently obtained paleoclimate data have suggested however that southern Africa was actually wetter during the AHP rather than drier, reaching as far as Rodrigues Island in the Indian Ocean and as far as the catchment of the Orange River.
 The area between Lake Tanganyika and Lake Malawi has been interpreted as the limit of the AHP's influence.

-Conversely, and consistent with the opposite reaction pattern of the Southern Hemisphere, the Zambezi River reached its lowest discharge during the AHP, and the AHP did not reach southern or southeastern Africa.
+Conversely, and consistent with the opposite reaction pattern of the Southern Hemisphere, the Zambezi River reached its lowest discharge during the AHP, and precipitation in the Central African Plateau and Zambia decreases in computer simulations of a Green Sahara.
+Thus, the AHP may not have reach southern or southeastern Africa.
 There may have been opposite changes in precipitation between southeast Africa and tropical East Africa, separated by a "hinge zone".
 Particular changes occurred in central southern Africa, where a dry period co-occurred with an expansion of Lake Makgadikgadi; presumably the lake during this dry interval was nourished by increased wetness over the Okavango River catchment in the Angolan Highlands due to the AHP; peatlands formed in Angola during the AHP.
 In general there is little consistency between Northern and Southern Africa in terms of hydrological changes during the Holocene, and nowhere are both the start and end of the AHP apparent.
 Orbitally-mediated changes in Northern Hemisphere climate affected the Southern Hemisphere through oceanic pathways involving sea surface temperatures.
 Additionally, wetter periods unrelated to the AHP may have occurred after deglaciation in Southern Africa.